PrakashD2003/Kubeflow-Pipeline-Project/README.md

     * *For local development, this can be easily set up using tools like **Minikube**.*
 * Docker installed and running on your local machine.
 * A DagsHub account and a repository configured for MLflow tracking.
+* (Optional, for CD) A self-hosted GitHub runner configured for your repository with access to your Kubernetes cluster.

 ### Steps